brejdol/networkundertaker/_posts/2023-12-09-Native-IPv6-Howto.md

 As you see, I did turn off IPv4 for 4,294,967,296 seconds.
 Because I could.
 Any value slightly over your dhcpv4 lease-time would be fine.

 ```
+!!!
-Make a memory note of the importance of blocking dhcp acks/servers on client-facing areas if you don’t already do that,
+Make a memory note of the importance of blocking dhcp acks/servers on client-facing ports.
-since option 108 would be a great way to DoS an IPv4 network without anyone understanding what happens.
+Option 108 is great way to DoS an IPv4 network without anyone understanding what happens.
 You would have to use Wireshark in order to actually _see_ the option being set.
+!!!
 ```

 If you set this option and reconnect to the network, and then check your IP on your iPhone, you will see something weird after a few seconds (pardon the swedish):